Capital Allocation

 What You Get to Start

-Contributions are made through https://flyingtulip.com and settle to the Investment Contract.
+Contributions are made through flyingtulip.com and settle to the Investment Contract.

 Your Perpetual PUT Position - How Does it Work?

-When your contribution mints FT, those tokens are locked into your Perpetual PUT.
+When your contribution mints FT, that FT is locked into your Perpetual PUTPerpetual PUTThe on-chain right attached to primary-issued FT that lets a holder: Hold (keep the FT NFT attached), Exit (Exit at par; return collateral), or Withdraw (unlock FT; invalidate the PUT; released backing capital can fund market buyback-and-burn of FT).View glossary entry.
 From there, you always have three choices (and you can mix them over time in any proportions you like):

 1. Hold: Keep your position and capital protection active

-Do nothing and keep your redemption right.
-You participate in all FT appreciation while maintaining the ability to exit at par whenever you choose.
+Do nothing and keep your ExitExitAction that exercises the Perpetual PUT at par; the original asset/amount is returned.View glossary entry right.
+You participate in all FT appreciation while maintaining the ability to ExitExitAction that exercises the Perpetual PUT at par; the original asset/amount is returned.View glossary entry at par whenever you choose.
 There are no trigger dates, no cliffs, the right is evergreen.

 3. Withdraw: Access your FT and destroy your Perpetual PUT

-If you want to directly hold, trade, or use your FT tokens, you can withdraw them.
+If you want to directly hold, trade, or use your FT, you can withdraw it.

 Illustrative scale effects.
-If a meaningful share of holders Withdraw, released backing can retire large amounts of FT via buybacks.
-For example, at a $0.10 average buyback price, $100m of released backing can retire roughly 1.0 billion FT; $250m can retire ~2.5 billion FT; $500m can retire ~5.0 billion FT.
+If a meaningful share of holders withdraw, released backing capitalbacking capitalThe contributed assets that back each primary FT position while the Perpetual PUT remains open.View glossary entry can retire large amounts of FT via buyback-and-burnbuyback-and-burnA mechanism that buys FT on the open market and sends it to an irrecoverable address, permanently reducing supply.
+May be funded by backing capital yield surplus, protocol revenue/fees, or released backing capital from withdrawals.View glossary entry.
+For example, at a $0.10 average buyback price, $100m of released backing capitalbacking capitalThe contributed assets that back each primary FT position while the Perpetual PUT remains open.View glossary entry can retire roughly 1.0 billion FT; $250m can retire ~2.5 billion FT; $500m can retire ~5.0 billion FT.

 A portion of protocol revenue/fees is used to buy FT on the market and distribute those tokens to users as defined by product‑level programs (separate from burns).
-Exact shares and schedules are shown in each product’s UI and on the Token page.
-Revenue‑funded burns still govern team/foundation unlocks (40:20:20:20)
+Exact shares and schedules are shown in each product’s UIUIThe visual interface through which users interact with an app or product.View glossary entry and on the Token page.
+Revenue‑funded burns still govern Foundation/Team/Incentives unlocks (40:40:20).

 Where Your Capital Goes